Kuwait faces parliamentary deadlock after court ruling

 Emir Sheikh Sabah al-Ahmad Al-Sabah, who has the final say in political matters, blocked the bids, according to MPs.

-The political infighting has threatened the timetable of a 30 billion dinar ($107 billion) development plan, which includes infrastructure projects intended to draw in foreign investment.
+But the political infighting has threatened the timetable of a 30 billion dinar ($107 billion) economic development plan, which includes major infrastructure projects intended to draw in foreign investment.

-(Additional reporting by Ahmed Hagagy in Kuwait and Rania El Gamal in Dubai; Editing by Stephen Powell)
+(Additional reporting by Ahmed Hagagy in Kuwait and Rania El Gamal in Dubai; Editing by Kevin Liffey)

 ISTANBUL Turkish police detained 26 people over a car bomb attack in the south-eastern town of Viransehir, Interior Minister Suleyman Soylu said on Saturday.